-The Central Market is a multicultural hub with fresh produce, gourmet goods from all over the world and plenty of heart.
+The Adelaide Central Market is a multicultural hub with fresh produce, gourmet goods and lots of heart.
+Discover Australia's best food market today.

 BY CARLA GROSSETTI

 It’s the primitive pop-up that became the oldest fresh produce market in Australia.

 The Adelaide Central Market is busy and buzzy and has achieved almost 150 years of growth to become the largest undercover market in the Southern Hemisphere.